2sic/2sxc-docs/2sxc Docs Generator/basics/internal/docs/code.md

 The full-scale setup is meant for people, who want to work with all the pieces.
 As of now (December 2017) you should clone all these projects into the following folders:

-### Start by Installing your DNN
+### Start by Installing your Dnn

-Installing DNN Please install a DNN - ideally a 7.4.2 version or similar so you wont use APIs which don't exist in that version in the path above.
+Installing Dnn Please install a Dnn - ideally a 7.4.2 version or similar so you wont use APIs which don't exist in that version in the path above.
 Steps are approx. like this:

-* Recommended: using NVQuickSite you can easily install DNN 7.4.2 in the `C:\Projects\2sxc-dnn742\Website` folder.
+* Recommended: using NVQuickSite you can easily install Dnn 7.4.2 in the `C:\Projects\2sxc-dnn742\Website` folder.
 This exact folder is important, because other parts (like js projects) will copy their builds into this folder
 * The domain isn't important, but we recommend `2sxc-dnn742.dnndev.me`
-* Manual:  Download the minimal DNN version that 2sxc supports and extract it to `C:\Projects\2sxc-dnn742\Website` (the exact folder is important, because the grunt/gulp tasks refer to this path)
+* Manual:  Download the minimal Dnn version that 2sxc supports and extract it to `C:\Projects\2sxc-dnn742\Website` (the exact folder is important, because the grunt/gulp tasks refer to this path)
   * Configure the website in IIS (use binding 2sxc.dev)
     * Use a default ASP.NET 4 / 4.5 application pool with Network Service account
   * Add entry to local hosts file: 127.0.0.1 `2sxc-dnn742.dnndev.me` (could also be different, but this is our recommendation)
   * Setup an empty database in SQL Management Studio
-  * Start the website and configure DNN to use the previously created database
+  * Start the website and configure Dnn to use the previously created database

-## Installing 2sxc as Code in the DNN
+## Installing 2sxc as Code in the Dnn

 1. Then install 2sxc as a normal installable module (to get all the tables etc. setup)
 1. Now you must replace the installed 2sxc with the source-code version, linked to Github.